mengiu/Super-Simple-Stocks-Test/README.md

  ##### Architecture and Assumptions

  I used for this project JPA ( implemented by HiperLink ) to implement the persistence layer.
- I used H2 database engine so
+ I used H2 database engine so all data are held in memory ( responding to one of the constraints ).

  In a _**S**ervice **O**riented **A**rchitecture (**SOA**)_, a software application is designed
  by defining components, which provides services to other components in other applications.
 Typically, those services are available to be consumed using a network through some specifics communication